 On the other side, you also want the Council to listen more closely to who you are, and what you are telling us that you need.
 And you want to see us act on what you have told us.
-In our annual 'You Said It, We Did It' Action Plan (details in one of the articles below), you will see that happening.
+In our annual 'You Said It, We Did It' Action Plan (page opposite), you will see that happening.